KittyNeverDies/BAC.Public/README.md

-# BAC Anti Cheat
-### Protect From Injection
+<h1 style="text-align: center;">[ Bucket Anti-Cheat ]</h1>
+<h3 style="text-align: center;">[ A B O U T ]</h3>
->BAC - is a python programm that protect from Injection with using Listdlls
+BAC - is a python script, what protect from Injection with using Listdlls tool.
-### How it Work?
+<h3 style="text-align: center;">[ How it works ]</h3>
->During injection, additional annotations are added to the used application libraries.
-Our application does not let this happen.
+During injection, additional annotations are added to the used application libraries.
-### About Files
+My script does not let this happen.
+<h3 style="text-align: center;">[ About files ]</h3>
->Temp.py - it is temp file what start if programm is installed.
+Temp.py - it is temp file what start if programm is installed.
->BAC.py - main file , what starts with your program.
+BAC.py - main file , what starts with your program.
-### Necessarily
->Change File Names , and path to collect file
-(Code is worst and project is Forgotten)
+(Change File Names , and path to collect file (Code is worst and project is Forgotten))